Local Interest

 Situated only a few minutes walk from the canal in Sowerby Bridge, The Jubilee Refreshment Rooms features in the Canal Companion guide books.
 Feel free to visit us for refreshment.

-Walks Order Form
+Book & Map Order Form

 Ackley Bridge, Happy Valley, Last Tango in Halifax and JRR Fridge magnets are now available for order.